w1zzball/haiku/README.md

 - dbdiagram.io - for creating ERD diagrams
 - Miroboard - for creating a user flow diagram
 - Favicon.io - for creating a favicon
 - coolers.co - for creating colour palattes
+- Code Institute's Python linter - Python validation
+- JSHint - JS validation

 ---

 ## Credits

+Without the help of the Code Institute staff none of this would be possible, In particular my thanks go out to my Course Mentor Alexander Tastad, Coding Coach John Rearden and Subject Matter Expert Kevin Loughrey.
+I would also like to thank the rest of the WECA2025 cohort for their insight, advice and most of all their camaraderie during the bootcamp